rossta/webpackersurvival.guide/content/orientation/wtf.md

 https://what-problem-does-it-solve.com/webpack/index.html

-## So why do we need Webpacker?
+## Why do we need Webpacker?

-webpack can do a lot of things Sprockets can’t do.
+Webpack can do a lot of things Sprockets can’t do.
 But, unlike Sprockets, webpack is written in JavaScript and lacks built-in integration for Rails.

 That’s where Webpacker comes in.
 Webpacker’s job is to provide the Ruby and JavaScript helpers and configuration to make webpack work with Rails.